janetschel/bring-api-java/README.md

         // Basic login
         BringApi bringApi = new BringApi("email", "password");
+        bringApi.loadLists(); // needs to be called before getLists() or getList("...") can be called.
+Think of it like a fetch
-        bringApi.loadLists(); // loads all lists with the user as a member BringList myList = bringApi.getList("listName");
+        BringList myList = bringApi.getList("listName");

         // Get all products from a list